Advice from our physiotherapist

 Achilles tendonitis

 Achilles tendonitis is a common overuse injury that affects the Achilles tendon, the body's strongest tendon.
-The pain often occurs with increased exercise but can also occur with everyday stress.
+The pain often occurs in connection with increased exercise but can also develop with prolonged everyday strain.

 What is Achilles tendonitis?